 See: Theme 9 – Role of BCACC After Regulation ---

+What are the actual benefits of becoming a Licensed Psychotherapist instead of remaining solely an RCC?

+Potential benefits may include:

+use of the protected title “Psychotherapist”

+improved labour mobility

+possible future insurer recognition

+greater integration into regulated healthcare settings

+Many RCCs already provide highly respected psychotherapy services.
+The decision to pursue licensure is personal and depends on career goals and future regulatory developments.

+See: Theme 7 – Impact of Choosing Not to Become Licensed ---

+Will part-time practitioners, parents, or practitioners with disabilities be disadvantaged during grandparenting?

+The College has not finalized how part-time practice, parental leave, disability, or interrupted practice histories will be addressed.

+BCACC continues advocating for equitable and accessible transition requirements.

+See: Theme 31 – Clinical Hours, Professional Experience, and Eligibility Concerns

+---

+Is the proposed 1200-hour requirement finalized?

+No. The 1200-hour figure discussed publicly is not yet finalized by CHCPBC and there may be points awarded for a lesser number of hours.

+BCACC continues advocating for clarity and reasonable transition expectations.

+See: Theme 31 – Clinical Hours, Professional Experience, and Eligibility Concerns

+---

+Will supervision, teaching, or indirect clinical work count toward eligibility requirements?

+This has not yet been finalized by the College.

+BCACC has raised the importance of recognizing supervision, leadership, teaching, consultation, and other indirect professional activities.

+See: Theme 31 – Clinical Hours, Professional Experience, and Eligibility Concerns

+---

 Theme 1: Regulation Overview and Legal Framework

-1. When will psychotherapy become regulated in British Columbia?
-Psychotherapy will become regulated on November 29, 2027.
-2. What legislation governs the new regulatory framework?
+When will psychotherapy become regulated in British Columbia?
+Psychotherapy will become regulated by statute on November 29, 2027.

+What legislation governs the new regulatory framework?
 The Health Professions and Occupations Act (HPOA) provides the legislative authority.

-3. Which regulatory body will oversee psychotherapists?
+Which regulatory body will oversee psychotherapists?
 The College of Health and Care Professionals of BC (CHCPBC).

-4. Why did regulation succeed now after decades of advocacy?
+Why did regulation succeed now after decades of advocacy?
 Increased mental health demand, political will, and BCACC’s regulatory readiness and advocacy all contributed.

-5. What is the government’s definition of a “profession” under the HPOA?
+What is the government’s definition of a “profession” under the HPOA?
 A profession involves specialized education, independent clinical judgment, and potential risk of harm requiring regulation.

-6. What happens if the HPOA (Bill 36) is repealed?
+What happens if the HPOA (Bill 36) is repealed?

 At this point repeal is highly unlikely.
-The regulatory college amalgamations have already occurred and the government has set an enactment date of April 1, 2026 for the new framework.
-Even if amendments were made in the future, the transition toward regulation of psychotherapy is expected to continue. ______________________________________________________
+The regulatory college amalgamations have already occurred and the government had set an enactment date of April 1, 2026 for the new framework which is not in effect.
+Even if amendments were made in the future, the transition toward regulation of psychotherapy is expected to continue. ---

 Theme 2: Grandparenting and Transition Pathways

-1. What is the grandparenting pathway?
+What is the grandparenting pathway?
 A time-limited licensing pathway recognizing existing qualifications and experience.

-2. When will grandparenting applications open?
+When will grandparenting applications open?
 Likely June 2027 (or earlier if CHCPBC has most of its deliverables ready).

-3. How long will the grandparenting window remain open?
+How long will the grandparenting window remain open?
 Approximately 6 months (2 months more than the new professions under the College of Physicians and Surgeons of BC).

-4. Will RCCs be automatically grand parented or automatically qualify for regulation?
+Will RCCs be automatically grand parented or automatically qualify for regulation?
 No. Each practitioner must apply individually and meet the eligibility requirements.
 The BCACC is working with CHCPBC to make the process as painless as possible for RCCs.

-5. Will older degrees or incomplete records be considered?
+Will older degrees or incomplete records be considered?
 Yes.
-The draft framework is expected to account for legacy education and documentation gaps.
-6. Will practitioners on leave (maternity, disability, illness) be disadvantaged?
-Part-time and interrupted practice scenarios are expected to be considered, but details are pending.
-7. Will part-time or near-retirement practitioners have different requirements?
+The draft framework proposed by the BCACC accounts for legacy education and documentation gaps.

+Will practitioners on leave (maternity, disability, illness) be disadvantaged?
+Part-time and interrupted practice scenarios are expected to be considered, but details are pending and the final decisions rest with the College.

+Will part-time or near-retirement practitioners have different requirements?

 At present, the College has not indicated separate requirements based on workload or career stage.
-However, grandparenting frameworks typically consider years of practice and overall professional experience. ___________________________________________________________
+However, grandparenting frameworks typically consider years of practice and overall professional experience.